Last Updated: 05.05.26

 Size & Layout

-Carrying on from the location consideration, you’ll need to make sure that your new wet room has all of the space required for it to be functional and efficient.
+Building on the location consideration, you’ll need to ensure your new wet room has all the space required for it to be functional and efficient.

-Think about shower, toilet, basin, handles/handrails and even things such as towel rails.
+Think about showers, toilets, basins, handles/handrails and even towel rails.

-You may also need to factor in elements such as mobility hoists depending on who is using the wet room.
+You may also need to factor in mobility hoists, depending on who is using the wet room.

 Drainage